 - There may be coughing.

 - There may be a wheezing or whistling sound, which is typical of asthma.
-Wheezing occurs because of the rush of air which moves through the narrowed airways.
+Wheezing occurs because the rush of air moving through the narrowed airways.

 To diagnose asthma and distinguish it from other lung disorders, physicians rely on a combination of medical history, physical examination, and laboratory tests, which may include:

 - spirometry - a spirometer is a device used by your child's physician that assesses lung function.
 Spirometry, the evaluation of lung function with a spirometer, is one of the simplest, most common pulmonary function tests and may be necessary for any/all of the following reasons:

 - to determine how well the lungs receive, hold, and utilize air

 - to monitor the effectiveness of treatment

 - to determine the severity of a lung disease